ibm-cloud-security/appid-serversdk-nodejs/README.md

 }));
 ```

-As mentioned previously the anonymous access_token, identity_token and refresh_token (optional) will be automatically persisted in HTTP session by App ID SDK.
-You can retrieve them from HTTP session via same mechanisms as regular tokens.
-Access and identity tokens will be kept in HTTP session and will be used until either them or HTTP session expires.
+	>Tip: Just like the previous tokens, anonymous access, identity, and refresh tokens are automatically persisted in each HTTP session and can be retrieved the same way.

-### Refresh Token
+## Refresh Token

-Refresh Token may be used to acquire new access and identity tokens without the need to re-authenticate.
-Refresh Token is usually configured to have longer expiration than access token.
-Refresh Token is optional and can be configured in your AppID Dashboard.
+A refresh token can be used to get new access and identity tokens with out re-authenticating.
+A refresh token is usually configured with a longer expiration time than an access token.
+Refresh tokens are optional and can be configured through the App ID dashboard.

-After a successful login, in addition to access_token and identity_token, a refresh_token will be persisted in the HTTP session as well.
+In addition to an access token and identity token, a refresh token is persisted in the HTTP session.
+You can persist the refresh token in any method that you'd like.
+By persisting the token, users won't need to login again even after the HTTP session is expired provided that the refresh token is still valid.

-You may persist the refresh_token in any method you'd like.
-By doing so, you can avoid your users login after the HTTP session has expired as long as the refresh_token is valid. `web-app-sample-server.js` contains an example of storing a refresh-token in a cookie and how to use it.
+You can see an example of a refresh token in a cookie and how to use it, in the `web-app-sample-server.js` file.

-In order to use the persisted refresh_token, you need to call `webAppStrategy.refreshTokens(request, refreshToken)`. `refreshTokens()` returns a Promise.
-After the Promise has resolved, the user will be authenticated and new tokens will be generated and persistent in the HTTP session like in a classic login.
-If the Promise is rejected, the user won't be authenticated.
+To use the persisted refresh token, call `webAppStrategy.refreshTokens(request, refreshToken)`.
+A promise is returned by `refreshTokens()`.
+After the promise is resolved, the user is authenticated and new tokens are generated and persisted in the HTTP session.
+If the promise is rejected, the user will not gain access and will need to authenticate again.

-### User profile attributes
+## User profile attributes

-Use the user UserAttributeManager to store and retrieve attribute of the user.
+You can use the `UserAttributeManager` to store and retrieve user attributes.

 ```javascript
 const userAttributeManager = require("bluemix-appid").UserAttributeManager;